 Aluminium and stainless steel together are a galvanic corrosion risk.
 A large area of 'cathode' relative to 'anode' will accelerate the anodic corrosion.
-Although aluminium is anodic to stainless steel, large relative surface areas of aluminium to stainless steel can be acceptable, dependent on local conditions.
-Therefore it is essential that aluminium karibiners are not left permanently rigged on stainless steel anchors.
+Although aluminium is anodic to stainless steel, large relative surface areas of aluminium to stainless steel can be acceptable, dependant on local conditions.
+It is essential that aluminium karibiners are not left permanently rigged on stainless steel anchors as over time they will corrode to a fail state.